 Skip to main content

-U.S. State EPS Methodology
+State EPS Methodology

 The information below details our basic modeling assumptions, data sources, and methodology by sector.
-Additionally, we include information on the business-as-usual (BAU) and nationally determined contribution (NDC) scenario assumptions.
+Additionally, we include information on the business-as-usual (BAU) and Nationally Determined Contribution (NDC) scenario assumptions.

 Basic Model Assumptions

-• AR5 GWP values
+• AR5 GWP Values

-• Model runs from 2020 to 2050
+• Model runs from 2021-2050

-• Policies can be applied starting in 2023
+• Policies can be applied starting in 2024

 Data Sources Summary